African-American art: Pre-colonial, Antebellum and Civil War eras

 In the mid-18th century, John Bush was a powder horn carver and soldier with the Massachusetts militia fighting with the British in the French and Indian War.
 Patrick H. Reason, Joshua Johnson, and Scipio Moorhead were among the earliest known portrait artists, from the period of 1773–1887.
 Patronage by some white families allowed for private tutoring in special cases.
 Many of these sponsoring whites were abolitionists.
 The artists received more encouragement and were better able to support themselves in cities, of which there were more in the North and border states.

-Harriet Powers (1837–1910) was an African-American folk artist and quilt maker from rural Georgia, United States, born into slavery.
-Now nationally recognized for her quilts, she used traditional appliqué techniques to record local legends, Bible stories and astronomical events on her quilts.
+Harriet Powers (1837–1910) was an African-American folk artist and quilt maker from rural Georgia, born into enslavement.
+Now nationally recognized for her quilts, she used traditional appliqué techniques to combine local legends, African symbolism, Bible stories, and natural phenomena on her quilts.
+In her storytelling quilts she critically reflects her complex experience of the post-slavery United States.
 Only two of her late quilts have survived: Bible Quilt 1886 and Bible Quilt 1898.
 Her quilts are considered among the finest examples of 19th-century Southern quilting.

 Like Powers, the women of Gee's Bend developed a distinctive, bold and sophisticated quilting style based on traditional American (and African-American) quilts, but with a geometric simplicity.
 Although widely separated by geography, they have qualities reminiscent of Amish quilts and Modern art.
 The women of Gee's Bend passed their skills and aesthetic down through at least six generations to the present.
 At one time, scholars believed slaves sometimes used quilt blocks to alert other slaves to escape plans during the time of the Underground Railroad, but most historians do not agree.
 Quilting remains alive as form of artistic expression in the African-American community.

 Reconstruction

-After the Civil War, it became increasingly acceptable for African American-created works to be exhibited in museums, and painters and sculptors increasingly produced works for this purpose.
+After the Civil War, it became increasingly acceptable for African-American-created works to be exhibited in museums, and painters and sculptors increasingly produced works for this purpose.
 These were works mostly in the European Romantic and Classical traditions of landscapes and portraits.
 Edward Mitchell Bannister, Henry Ossawa Tanner and Edmonia Lewis are the most notable from this period.
 Others include Meta Vaux Warrick Fuller, a female artist who, like Edmonia Lewis, was a sculptor, as well as Grafton Tyler Brown and Nelson A. Primus.

 The goal of widespread recognition across racial boundaries was first eased within America's big cities, including Philadelphia, Boston, Chicago, New York, and New Orleans.
 Even in these places, however, there were discriminatory limitations.
 Abroad, however, African Americans were much better received.
 In Europe — especially Paris, France — these artists were freer to experiment with techniques outside traditional western art.
 Freedom of expression was much more prevalent in Paris and, to a lesser extent, Munich and Rome.